awwright/http-progress/draft-wright-http-patch-byterange.md

 As an alternative to using PUT to create a new resource, the contents of a resource may be uploaded in segments, each written across several PATCH requests.

-A user-agent may use PATCH to recover an upload to an interrupted PUT or PATCH request.
+A user-agent may also use PATCH to recover from an interrupted PUT request, if it was expected to create a new resource.
 The server will store the data sent to it by the user agent, but will not finalize the upload until the final length of the document is known and received.

 1. The client makes a PUT or PATCH request to a URL, a portion of which is randomly generated by the client, or computed based on a cryptographic hash of the document (the exact algorithm is unimportant to the server and need not be indicated).
-If a PUT request, the `Content-Length` header is read by the server and stored as the intended final length of the document.
-If a PATCH request, the Patch field in the `message/byterange` is read for the final length.
+The client includes `If-None-Match: *` to verify the target does not exist.
+If a PUT request, the Content-Length header is read by the server and stored as the intended final length of the document.
+If a PATCH request, the Patch field in the "message/byterange" is read for the final length.
 The final length may also be undefined, and defined in a later request.
-This first request also has the effect of creating the file.
+This first request also has the effect of creating the resource.

 2. If any request is interrupted, the client may make a HEAD request to determine how much, if any, of the previous response was stored, and resumes uploading from that point.
 The server will return 200 (OK), but this may only indicate the write has been saved; the server is not obligated to begin acting on the upload until it is complete.

+3. If the client sees from the HEAD response that additional data remains to be uploaded, it may make a PATCH request to resume uploading.
+Even if no data was uploaded or the resource was not created, the client should attempt creating the resource with PATCH to mitigate the possibility of another interrupted connection with a server that does not save incomplete transfers.
+However if in response to PATCH, the server reports 405 (Method Not Allowed), 415 (Unsupported Media Type), or 501 (Not Implemented), then the client must resort to a PUT request.

-3. The server detects the completion of the final request when the current received data matches the indicated final length.
-For example, a `Range: 500-599/600` header indicates a write at the end of the file.
+4. The server detects the completion of the final request when the current received data matches the indicated final length.
+For example, a `Content-Range: 500-599/600` field is a write at the end of the resource.
 The server processes the upload and returns a response for it.

-For building POST endpoints that support large uploads, clients can first upload the data, and then process it in a POST request that points to the upload URL.
+For building POST endpoints that support large uploads, clients can first upload the data to a scratch file as described above, and then process by submitting a POST request that links to the scratch file.

+For updating an existing large file, the client can upload to a scratch file, then execute a MOVE ({{Section 9.9 of RFC4918}}) over the intended target.

 ## Example

-A single PUT request that creates a new file can be split apart into multiple PATCH requests.
+A single PUT request that creates a new resource may be split apart into multiple PATCH requests.
 Here is an example that uploads a 600-byte document across three 200-byte segments.

 The first PATCH request creates the resource: